 Phase 3 Consultation Findings – This third phase of consultation with the public was to help determine what the final priorities for Wrexham’s Well-being Plan should be.

-The evidence within the Well-being Assessment was used (along with what people told us in the first two phases of the consultation) to develop a list of fifteen possible priorities which could be addressed by the Public Services Board to improve well-being in Wrexham.
-(This list of priorities can be found on pages 2 and 3).
+The evidence within the Well-being Assessment was used (along with what people told us in the first two phases of the consultation) to develop a list of fifteen possible objectives which could be addressed by the Public Services Board to improve well-being in Wrexham.
+Our 15 Objectives.

 During the ‘What matters most?’ consultation (i.e. Phase 3), we asked people to tell us how important each of these priorities was to them by giving each one score out of 10 (1 being ‘not important at all’ and 10 being ‘very important’).
 Each priority area was then given an average score out of ten – these can be found in figure 1 on page 3.